AgileVentures/WebsiteOne/CONTRIBUTING.md

 fixes #799
 ```

-which will associate the pull request with the issue in the Waffle board.
+which will associate the pull request with the issue in the ZenHub board.

 This all adds up to a work flow that should look something like this: